History of Iraq: British mandate of Mesopotamia

 Ottoman rule over Iraq lasted until World War I, when the Ottomans sided with Germany and the Central Powers.
 In the Mesopotamian campaign against the Central Powers, British forces invaded the country and suffered a defeat at the hands of the Turkish army during the Siege of Kut (1915–16).
-However the British finally won in the Mesopotamian Campaign with the capture of Baghdad in March 1917.
-During the war the British employed the help of a number of Assyrian, Armenian and Arab tribes against the Ottomans, who in turn employed the Kurds as allies.
-After the war the Ottoman Empire was divided up, and the British Mandate of Mesopotamia was established by League of Nations mandate.
+However, the British ultimately won the Mesopotamian Campaign with the capture of Baghdad in March 1917.
+During the war, the British employed the help of several Assyrian, Armenian, and Arab tribes against the Ottomans, who in turn employed the Kurds as allies.
+Following the defeat of the Ottoman Empire and its subsequent division, the British Mandate of Mesopotamia was established by the League of Nations mandate.